Skye McCole Bartusiak: Death

 On July 19, 2014, Bartusiak died at the age of 21 in her apartment behind her parents' Houston home.
 Bartusiak's mother, Helen, later reported that she was healthy and did not abuse substances but had recently been experiencing epileptic seizures, which she believed had likely played a role in her daughter's death.
-That October, however, Bartusiak's primary cause of death was ruled as an "accidental" drug overdose due to hydrocodone and carisoprodol and huffing keyboard duster aerosol containing 1,1-Difluoroethane.
+That October, however, Bartusiak's primary cause of death was ruled as an accidental drug overdose of hydrocodone and carisoprodol combined with Difluoroethane inhalation.

 A memorial service was held in Houston six days later; her brother Stephen told mourners: "If you want to know what makes Skye happy, go out and plant a tree."